SkooveLearn PianoDownload on the App Store

 Install Now

-To play the F# major chord, begin by locating the note F#, which is the leftmost black key of the group of three.
-Once you’ve found it, combine F# with A# and C# to create the F# major chord.
+To play the F# major piano chord, begin by locating the note F#, which is the first of the three black keys.
+Once you’ve found it, combine F# with A# and C# to create the F# major piano chord.

-The F# major chord consists of three notes F#, A# and C#.
-These notes ogether, they create a bright and full sound.
+The F# major piano chord consists of three notes F#, A# and C#.
+These three notes together create the F# major major triad, which gives the chord its major sound.

 To play this chord in its root position (basic form) with your right hand, use these fingers: